Otter diet in Sheffield and the Peak District

 *The identity of the species producing the dropping was revealed by 12s DNA sequencing.

-Part 2: Microscopic and visual analysis of droppings
+Part 2: Microscopic and visual analysis of prey found in droppings

-Microscopic analysis was performed on three otter spraints (#3, #119 and #137) collected on the River Don in Sheffield and a mink scat from the Peak District (L1).
+Microscopic analysis has been performed on three otter spraints (#3, #119 and #137) collected on the River Don in Sheffield and a mink scat from the Peak District (L1).

 Species identification was performed using a binocular microscope (Leica MZ125) (#119 and #137) .

-Fish species were assigned by Barry Soames by comparing the bones to reference images in Conroy et al. 2005 and by Angela Maccarinelli by comparison to a reference collection of images and samples held in the Department of Archaeology.
+Fish species were assigned by comparing the bones to reference images in Conroy et al. 2005 by Barry Soames and by comparison to a reference collection of images and samples held in the Department of Archaeology by Angela Maccarinelli.

 Conroy JWH, Watt J, Webb JB, Jones A (2005) A Guide to the Identification of Prey Remains in Otter Spraints.
 Mammal Society Occasional Publications, London.
 Illustrated by Ruth Pollitt, Guy Troughton and Anna Jones.